cjgetty/Sprocket/README.md

 4. **Take Photo**: Use the built-in camera or add notes
 5. **Save Shot**: Tap the save button to log your shot

+### Using the Lens Calculator
+1. **Access Calculator**: Go to Settings → Planning Tools → Lens Calculator
+2. **Select Format**: Choose your camera's sensor format (Full Frame, APS-C, etc.)
+3. **Adjust Focal Length**: Use the slider to set your desired focal length
+4. **View Calculations**: See field of view angles, crop factor conversions, and framing predictions
+5. **Compare Formats**: Use the comparison tool to analyze different lens/format combinations

+### Camera Frame Overlay
+1. **Enable Overlay**: Tap the viewfinder button on the main camera screen
+2. **Configure Settings**: Adjust overlay opacity and select target lens/format
+3. **Live Preview**: See real-time frame overlays showing how your selected lens would frame the shot
+4. **Integration**: Changes in the lens calculator automatically update the camera overlay

 ### Managing Your Shots
 - View all logged shots in the history section
 - Search and filter by date, location, or equipment